How to Make Beautiful After Christmas Winter Mantel Decor

 In the steps below, I’m sharing the simple process I went through to create this layered, textured look for my winter mantel ideas.

-It took me about 30 minutes to collect everything and get it like I want it, but I love how it creates a cozy, yet elegant look, with lots of vintage vibes!
+It took me about 30 minutes to collect everything and get it like I want it for my winter mantel decor, but I love how it creates a cozy, yet elegant look, with lots of vintage vibes!
 Also, I was able to create a look that could last me from Thanksgiving all the way through the winter with just little, quick adjustments.
-That kind of easy decorating is always helpful during a busy season!
+The best ideas for decorating beautiful spaces, to me anyway, are the kinds of easy decorating that are always helpful during a busy season!

 How to Make Beautiful Winter Mantel Decor